 FAQs

-What is a keyword bid?
+What is a bid on keywords?

-Keyword bid or PPC bid is the amount advertisers are willing to pay to secure the first position for their ad.
+Bid on keywords or PPC bid is the amount advertisers are willing to pay to secure the first position for their ad.
 Advertisers bid on specific keywords or a group of keywords.
 The auction happens among the advertisers who bid on the same or similar keywords.

 Firstly, choose the right keywords for your business.
 Refine the keyword list, exclude irrelevant keywords, and add negative keywords.
 Then, set your campaign budget and bid on keywords.
 Then, create ad copies, use images, keywords, and landing pages.
 Lastly, test the campaigns, perform A/B testing, and choose the best version of the ad to publish.